 Ctalk adds classes, methods, operator overloading, inheritance, and complex object expressions to otherwise standard C programs.
 Programs can use only a few Ctalk objects and methods in an otherwise standard C program, but the language can be used to write entire programs also.
 Ctalk works on most if not all of the systems that support GCC, the GNU C compiler.
 The package includes the language, class and run-time libraries, example programs, tutorial, and language reference.

 Seed7 is a general purpose programming language.
 It is a higher level language compared to Ada, C++, and Java.
 In Seed7, new statements and operators can be declared easily.
 Functions with type results and type parameters are more elegant than a template or generics concept.
 Object orientation is used when it brings advantages and not in places when other solutions are more obvious.
 Although Seed7 contains several concepts of other programming languages, it is generally not considered as a direct descendant of any other programming language.

 LavaPE is a programming environment for the experimental object-oriented programming language Lava.
 It replaces text editing with structure editing, thereby preventing all syntactic and many semantic errors.
 The pure point-and-click nature of Lava programming and the concise representation of programs as declaration trees with small chunks of executable code simplify programming, and ease comprehension.

-FIM (Fbi IMproved) aims to be a highly customizable and scriptable image viewer targeted at the users who are confortable with software like the Vim text editor or the Mutt mail user agent.
-It is based on the Fbi image viewer and works in the Linux framebuffer console (it is not an X program).
+FIM (Fbi IMproved) aims to be a highly customizable and scriptable image viewer targeted at the users who are comfortable with software like the Vim text editor or the Mutt mail user agent.
+It is based on the Fbi image viewer and works either in the Linux framebuffer console or in the X system.
 It features the ability to filter the list of images with regular expressions, Vim-like autocommands, command line autocompletion and history, completely customizable key bindings, external/internal scriptability, and much more.